ericnost/ericnost.github.io/digitalconservation_watershedlab.md

 title: Digital Conservation - Watershed Prioritization Using New Data Sources Lab

 ---
-We are not trying to train you to be Geographic Information System (GIS) technicians.
-You will learn how to employ GIS and modeling, social media/volunteered geographic information, and data dashboards in specific use cases – modeling landscapes, assessing recreational and other ecosystem services, and interactively prioritizing conservation investments.
+In this lab, you will learn how to employ GIS and modeling, social media/volunteered geographic information, and data dashboards in specific use cases – modeling landscapes, assessing recreational and other ecosystem services, and interactively prioritizing conservation investments.

 The lab is divided into three parts:
 1. Modeling Landscape Values